No. 4 NC State women avenge recent loss, top rival UNC 82-63 - WTMJ

 AP Basketball Writer

-RALEIGH, N.C.
-(AP) — Jakia Brown-Turner scored a career-high 25 points and fourth-ranked North Carolina State avenged a loss earlier this month by beating rival North Carolina 82-63 on Sunday.
+N.C.
+State led by 10 at halftime then shot 56% after the break, leading by double figures nearly the entire way.

-Elissa Cunane added 17 points and 14 rebounds for the Wolfpack (15-2, 10-2 Atlantic Coast Conference), who led by double figures much of the way.
+“I didn’t feel like we didn’t have our best game over there in Chapel Hill,” said Kayla Jones, who scored 20 points.
+“And once we watched film, we saw what we could correct.
+It made a difference.”

-The Tar Heels (11-9, 6-9) got no closer than eight after halftime and spent the entire afternoon trying to climb back after a cold-shooting first half.
+The Tar Heels (11-9, 6-9) got no closer than eight after halftime and never recovered from a cold-shooting start.

-The Tar Heels had beaten the Wolfpack 76-69 at home exactly two weeks earlier, marking the third straight season they had toppled a Wolfpack team ranked in the top 10.
-They defied their persistent struggles from behind the arc in that one by hitting a season-high 11 3-pointers.
+Freshman Deja Kelly scored 14 points to lead the Tar Heels, who shot just 24% (8 for 33) in the opening half.
+They warmed up after halftime but finished at 35% for the game, including 5 for 24 from 3-point range.

-This time, though, the Tar Heels missed their first 16 3-pointers until Petra Holesinska finally connected on one late in the third quarter.
+“We didn’t shoot well, for sure,” UNC coach Courtney Banghart said.
+“We’re a better team than to just say we didn’t shoot well, though.
+I don’t think I love a lot of the shots we took in that first half.”

-Freshman Deja Kelly scored 14 points to lead the Tar Heels, who shot just 35% and made 5 of 24 3s on the afternoon.
+The Tar Heels missed their first 16 3-pointers under Petra Holesinska finally connected on a straightaway one with 1:35 left in the third quarter.

 N.C.
 State wore pink uniforms for the 16th annual Play4Kay Game, continuing a tradition started by late Wolfpack coach Kay Yow to use a home game to raise awareness and money to fight women’s cancers.